-Protein is something we should eat because our body doesn’t store it the way it stores like fats and carbs.
+Protein is something we should eat because our body doesn’t store it the way it stores fats and carbs.
 Protein is an essential nutrient for the building, maintenance, repair, and prolongation of almost all the cells and tissues in our body, including skin, bones, cartilage, muscles, blood, hair, nails, and organs.
 Protein also gives us energy and helps keep our immune system strong.
 Basically, if we want to live longer, we should eat enough protein regularly.

-It has been a long discussion and getting more understandable that plant-based protein food for animal husbandry, fishery, and humans cannot stand alone without any supplement from animal-based protein.
+It has been a long discussion and it is becoming more understandable that plant-based protein food for animal husbandry, fishery, and humans cannot stand alone without any supplement from animal-based protein.

 The recent facts on protein for human by Food Revolution Network mentioned that:

 – If we’re eating enough food, so we don’t lose weight, and we’re eating a variety of whole foods, it’s almost impossible to consume too little protein.

 – Far more people may be suffering from getting too much protein, than suffering from getting too little protein.

 – When we consume more protein than our body needs, it doesn’t store as much protein.
 Instead, it’s converted to fat or eliminated through our kidney, which contributes to osteoporosis and kidney stones.